mnestorov/wp-astra-child-theme/README.md

 # Astra Child

-A WordPress child theme for [Astra theme](https://wordpress.org/themes/astra/), using it to test some ACF functionallity.
+A WordPress child theme for [Astra theme](https://wordpress.org/themes/astra/) created by me for testing some ACF functionallity.

 ## Required plugins